What Is the Correct Formula for CGPA to Percentage Conversion? (2026 Guide)

 Step 3: Cross-Check with WES or APS

-About the Author: Pratik Jain is CEO of Reknown Edu Services, a Bengaluru-based study abroad consultancy serving 8,000+ Indian students.
-Pratik specializes in German university admissions and has personally guided 1,500+ students through APS certification and CGPA conversion complexities.
+This guide was prepared by Pratik Jain, CEO of Reknown Edu Services.
+Pratik is a Bengaluru-based study abroad consultant who has served 8,000+ Indian students.
+He specializes in German university admissions and has personally guided 1,500+ students through APS certification, blocked account setups, and CGPA conversion complexities.

 © 2026 Reknown Edu Services®.
 All rights reserved.